Temporary Changes to Opening Hours: 26–27 February

 • Unlimited access for Members at all times.

-• Pre-book only, subject to availability: Sundays 10am–noon and First Thursdays 5–8pm for Ealing Borough residents.
+• Pay What You Can: Sundays 10am–noon and First Thursdays 5–8pm for Ealing Borough residents.
+Pre-booking required, subject to availability.

 Concessions available